sub1to/spel64/README.md

 |-----------------------------------|---------------------------------------|
 | SPEL64FLAG_NO_PE_HEADER           | Hide PE header                        |
 | SPEL64FLAG_HIJACK_THREAD          | Hijack a thread to execute entrypoint |

+`SPEL64FLAG_NO_PE_HEADER` will cause SEH not to work, because the module will not have access to the data directory inside the NT optional header.

 ## Examples